Ranjitrockt/ranjit-first-github/README.md

 # ranjit-first-github
-this is the for first  git &amp; github class
+this is the for first  git &amp; github class.